Department website: http://nursing.hsc.wvu.edu

 NSG 737.
 Leadership.
 3 Hours.

 NSG 739.
-Scientific Underpinnings of the DNP Role.
+Scientific Underpinnings for the DNP-prepared Advanced Practice Nurse Role.
 3 Hours.

 NSG 740A.
-Standards of Practice, Professionalism, and Overview of the Nurse Anesthesia Role.
+Overview of the Nurse Anesthesia Profession, Role and Standards.
 2 Hours.

-This course provides information and perspectives on the Doctor of Nursing Practice (DNP) Essentials, history of the nurse anesthesia profession, informatics, professional roles, wellness and the effects of substance use disorder, curricular standards, scope of practice, and regulatory authorities pertinent to nurse anesthetists.
+This course provides perspectives on the history of the nurse anesthesia profession, professional roles, and standards guiding the curricula and regulations pertinent to nurse anesthesia practice.

 NSG 740B.
 Professional Issues in Nurse Anesthesia.
 2 Hours.